ralflici/ovpn-backports/README.md

 The ovpn kernel module is part of the Linux kernel starting from version 6.15.
 It enhances OpenVPN performance by offloading data channel management to the kernel.
 This repository contains out-of-tree backports for the ovpn kernel module, enabling its use with older kernel versions.

+## Installation

+### Pre-patched sources

+A pre-patched version of the source files is available for download in the [tags](https://github.com/OpenVPN/ovpn-backports/tags) section of this repository.
+After downloading, you can simply run `make && make install` to build and install the module.

-## Preparing the build environment
+### Preparing the build environment

 To build the module, you need the kernel headers (or sources) and the ovpn source files.
 You can either compile the module against your currently running kernel (by ensuring the headers are installed) or against a different kernel version by providing the appropriate path to the kernel sources.